herrfennessey/carmen-and-dave/carmenAndDave/content/english/travel_tips.md

 ### Tipping

-All of the venue staff will be fully paid and tipped, but if you would like, you can tip them in USD, EUR, or Lei.<br><br>In general in Romania, in restaurants and bars, you typically tip anywhere from 5% to 10%, usually the higher the bill, the smaller the % tip.
+All of the venue staff will be fully paid and tipped, but if you would like, you can tip them in USD, EUR, or Lei.<br><br>In general in Romania, in restaurants and bars, you typically tip anywhere from 5% to 10%, usually the higher the bill, the smaller the tip percentage.